 Raquel Pinderhughes is Professor of Urban Studies and Planning at San Francisco State University.
 Her work focuses on improving quality of life for urban residents, particularly those of low-income.
 Much of her work focuses on how efforts to improve urban environmental quality can be linked to efforts to address social inequality and poverty.
 Pinderhughes is a national expert on green collar jobs, green job training, and workforce development.
 Her landmark study, Green Collar Jobs: An Analysis of the Capacity of Green Business to Provide High Quality Jobs for Men and Women with Barriers to Employment, informs understanding of how green collar jobs can function as pathways out of poverty for men and women with barriers to employment.
 The Oakland Green Jobs Corps is one of several programs that used the job training model that Pinderhughes developed as part of her study.
 As founder and director of the Environmental Literacy Curriculum Project, Pinderhughes has produced an environmental literacy curriculum for green job training programs, high schools, and other programs interested in supporting youth and adult environmental literacy.
 Her most recent book, Alternative Urban Futures: Planning for Sustainable Development in Cities throughout the World, focuses on planning and policy approaches and appropriate technologies that can be used to minimize a city’s impact on the environment while providing urban residents with the infrastructure and services they need to sustain a high quality of urban life.

-Becca is a Licensed Clinical Social Worker (LCSW) who believes in the innate potential of all youth to thrive when given love and support.
-She is the Pathways to Success Program Manager and Clinical Supervisor at Berkeley Youth Alternatives (BYA), a multi-service Community Center for youth and families in West Berkeley.
-She is a member of the National Association of Social Workers and is also on the Board of Directors of REALM Charter School.
-Becca has been working with youth and their families for over 18 years.
+Becca believes in the innate potential of all youth to thrive when given love and support.
+She works for the Alameda County Center for Healthy Schools and Communities, based at REALM Charter School.
+Previously she served as a Board Member of REALM and as the Pathways to Success Program Manager and Clinical Supervisor at Berkeley Youth Alternatives (BYA), a multi-service Community Center for youth and families in West Berkeley.
+Becca is a member of the National Association of Social Workers and has been working with youth and their families for over 20 years.
 She started as a community organizer in San Francisco’s Hunter’s Point with SLUG (San Francisco League of Urban Gardeners) building gardens and hiring youth in Public Housing to grow food for their community.
 She has since worked in community centers, garden programs, and public charter schools in San Francisco, North Richmond, Berkeley and in Massachusetts.
 She is also a massage therapist and birth doula, approaching her social work from a holistic perspective of health and wellness.

 Chuck is a social entrepreneur who is currently developing and operating CatalogChoice.org, a national mail preference service used by over one million consumers.
 Through his efforts at Catalog Choice, Chuck is reforming the mailing practices of direct mailers to provide consumers with choice about what enters their mailbox and reducing paper use by corporations.
 Chuck also operates the real estate prediction market service, Realius, an innovative use of crowd sourcing for pricing residential real estate.
 Chuck was formerly the General Manager/VP of the Enterprise Performance Management (EPM) product line at PeopleSoft; the President of Counter Productions, a manufacturer of a recycled-glass solid surface material; President of Advance Planning Solutions, a budgeting and planning software company; and Vice President of Economic and Planning Systems, an economic consulting firm.
 Chuck works with the UC Berkeley Haas Lester Center of Entrepreneurship as a mentor, and is a board member of SAGE (Sustainable Agriculture Education).
 Chuck holds a masters in urban planning from University of North Carolina, and a bachelors in conservation resource planning from University of California.